 riskscapeto your system

 where riskscape.baton Windows (Command prompt).

-which riskscapeon Linux.
+which riskscapeon Linux or Mac.

 C:\Users\demo> where riskscape.bat C:\RiskScape\riskscape\bin\riskscape.bat